A Link between Coding Theory and Cross-Validation with Applications: Preliminaries

 \section{Preliminaries}

 In this section, we first provide the definitions of the statistical concepts used in the remaining of the paper in Section~\ref{basicdefsection}.
-We then continue in Section~\ref{independencesection} by defining what we call the null hypothesis of label independence indicating that the label assignments are random.
-In Section~\ref{generalizationsection}, we also define the null hypothesis of no generalization, indicating that while the labeling may not be random, the learning algorithm under consideration is on average not able to infer a prediction function that would do better than random predictions.
+We then continue in Section~\ref{independencesection} by defining what we call the null hypothesis of uniform DCWLP indicating that the class label assignments of data are drawn from a uniform distribution over constant weight words for a given length $\tsetsize$ and weight $\posc$.